-The first correlation that we examine is one between lensing slope and the ratio between the stellar velocity dispersion $\sigma$ and lensing velocity dispersion $\sigma_{\rm SIE}$, $f_{\rm SIE}=\sigma/\sigma_{\rm SIE}$.
-The lensing velocity dispersion is related to the Einstein radius $\theta_{\rm E}$ and the angular diameter distance to the source (D$_{\rm s}$) and between the deflector and the source (D$_{\rm ds}$) by the equation \citep{Treu10b}:
+The first correlation that we examined is the correlation between the lensing slope and the ratio of the stellar velocity dispersion $\sigma$ and the lensing velocity dispersion $\sigma_{\rm SIE}$, $f_{\rm SIE}=\sigma/\sigma_{\rm SIE}$.
+The lensing velocity dispersion is related to the Einstein radius $\theta_{\rm E}$ and the angular diameter distance to the source (D$_{\rm s}$) and between the deflector and the source (D$_{\rm ds}$) by the equation \citep{Treu10b}

 The subscript SIE is used as a reminder that the Einstein radius is usually derived by fitting a singular isothermal ellipsoid to the lensing features.
-It is worth noticing however that the Einstein radius is very robust to the choice of lens model and only varies by 1-2\% if a power law model is adopted instead \citep{Bolton08b}.
+It is worth noting, however, that the Einstein radius is very robust to the choice of lens model and only varies by 1-2\% when a power-law model is adopted instead \citep{Bolton08b}.

 \citet{Treu06} introduced $\fsie$ as a proxy for the slope of the mass density profile, finding that it should be close to unity, as expected for an isothermal mass density profile.
 This can be understood qualitatively in terms of spherical profiles.
-Given a power law total mass density profile with three-dimensional form $\rho_{\rm tot} \propto r^{-\gamma}$, the mass enclosed within a two-dimensional circular aperture with radius $R$ is given by
+Given a power-law total mass-density profile with the three-dimensional form $\rho_{\rm tot} \propto r^{-\gamma}$, the mass enclosed within a two-dimensional circular aperture with radius $R$ is given by

-where R$_{\rm E}$ is the Einstein radius in kpc and M$_{\rm E}$ is the mass within the Einstein radius.
+where R$_{\rm E}$ is the Einstein radius in kpc, and M$_{\rm E}$ is the mass within the Einstein radius.
 Following \citet{Schneider06}, it is easy to show that